PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ![image](./images/fuge-restart.png)

-Finally lets shutdown our system by issuing the `stop all` command in the Fuge shell. fuge will stop all managed processes.
+Finally let's shutdown our system by issuing the `stop all` command in the Fuge shell.
+Fuge will stop all managed processes.
 We can check that this has completed successfully by issuing a `ps` command.

 ![image](./images/fuge-stopall.png)